yard

 Dead blooms left in place tell many plants that seed season has started.

-Snipping spent flowers from plants like shasta daisy clumps, golden coneflower cultivars, and reblooming daylilies often triggers another wave of buds.
+Snipping spent flowers from plants like shasta daisy clumps, golden Coneflower cultivars, and reblooming Daylily clumps often triggers another wave of buds.
 This is the easiest way to stretch yellow color past midsummer.

 Use clean bypass pruners instead of pinching thick stems.
 Cut just above the first strong leaf or side bud on the stem, rather than leaving long bare stalks that look messy.